 The Troy University Department of Intercollegiate Athletics is affiliated with the National Collegiate Athletic Association (NCAA) and competes at the Division I-A level.
-Troy sponsors nine women's sports and seven men's sports.
-The men's sponsored sports include baseball, basketball, cross country, football, golf, outdoor track & field, and tennis.
-The women's sponsored sports include basketball, cross country, golf, soccer, softball (fast-pitch), track & field (indoor and outdoor), tennis and volleyball.
+Troy University sponsors nine women's sports and seven men's sports.
+The men's sponsored sports include baseball, basketball, cross country, football, golf, outdoor track and field, and tennis.
+The women's sponsored sports include basketball, cross country, golf, soccer, softball (fast-pitch), track and field (indoor and outdoor), tennis, and volleyball.

-Beginning in the fall of 2005, all Trojan sports compete in the Sun Belt Conference which includes 13 schools from Alabama, Arkansas, Colorado, Florida, Kentucky, Louisiana, Tennessee and Texas.
+Beginning in the fall of 2005, all Trojan sports began competition in the Sun Belt Conference which includes 13 schools from Alabama, Arkansas, Colorado, Florida, Kentucky, Louisiana, Tennessee and Texas.
 In the fall of 2001, the football program successfully completed its first year in Division I-A as an independent with a 7-4 record.
 After earning the respect of national powers the University of Miami and the University of Nebraska, the Trojans shocked SEC powerhouse Mississippi State during its homecoming.
-Troy State exited Starkville, MS with a 21-9 victory.
-Since then, the Trojans have defeated nationally ranked Missouri and Marshall (twice).
-In 2006, the Trojans were named Sun Belt Conference champions and winners of the R+L Carriers New Orleans Bowl.
+Troy exited Starkville with a 21-9 victory.
+Since then, the Trojans have defeated nationally ranked Missouri, Marshall (twice) and Oklahoma State.